LEU — LEU

 Open questions / hypotheses

-- Is Urenco USA (EURENCO partnership) or any other entity in active NRC pre-application for HALEU authorization?
+- Is Urenco USA or any other entity in active NRC pre-application for HALEU authorization?
 If yes, moat timeline shortens.
+(Still open; monitor ADAMS docket.)

 Decision log